Physics Senior Wins State System Award for Academic Excellence; Second-Straight Winner for KU Physics

 Brooks, a physics major, marks the second-straight award winner for Kutztown University and its Department of Physics, following 2020 winner Daniel Johns ’20.

-A native of Bear, Del. and Appoquinimink High School, Brooks has conducted high quality physics research that has led to innovations in two separate areas of physics: atomic molecular and optical (AMO) physics and biophysics, resulting in one peer-reviewed paper published and three more in development.
+A native of Bear, Del. and Appoquinimink High School, Brooks is a member of the KU Honors Program and has conducted high quality physics research that has led to innovations in two separate areas of physics: atomic molecular and optical (AMO) physics and biophysics, resulting in one peer-reviewed paper published and three more in development.
 Her work has been recognized by multiple awards and by acceptances into some of the top physics doctorate programs in the world.
 Brooks will continue her education at Harvard University.

 Her research in AMO physics is related to the study of ultracold atoms trapped in a ring-shaped lattice, for utility in precision sensing, simulations and information processing.
 Her first published paper clarified the coherent dynamics in such lattices, with the discovery of two distinct regimes of behavior.
 Her upcoming papers in development explore how a seminal model in physics, the Quantum Hall effect for electrons in magnetic fields, can be implemented with ultracold atoms in ring shaped lattices.
 The ability to do so will allow a novel way to simulate and test this seminal phenomenon in physics, which has been tied to several Nobel Prizes.